Data Science Principles

 What You'll Learn

-Data science is at the core of modern business, from healthcare to government to advertising.
-Data Science Principles makes the fundamental topics in data science approachable and relevant by using real-world examples and prompts you to think critically about applying these new understandings to your workplace.
+Data Science Principles makes the foundational topics in data science approachable and relevant by using real-world examples that prompt you to think critically about applying these understandings to your workplace.
 Get an overview of data science with a nearly code- and math-free introduction to prediction, causality, visualization, data wrangling, privacy, and ethics.

 - Understand the modern data science landscape and technical terminology for a data-driven world